fintara/calculator-php/README.md

 ### Changelog
 2.0.0
 * Breaking: operator `mod` is renamed to `%`.
+* Breaking: `addFunction` does not need number of arguments anymore (removed 3rd argument).
 * Breaking: adding function with existing name throws.
 You can use the helper `replaceFunction`.
 * Breaking: `getReversePolishNotation` is private.